ufosc/gamethink/README.md

 ## What's next for GameThink

 The Open Source Club at UF may adopt it and turn it into a full fledged application with the objective of helping both to create new and exciting adventure games and help teach programming concepts at outreach events.

+Note: To quickly remove security issues (and the GitHub security notifications) from old dependence, the packages have been upgraded without testing the code.
+As this is an inactive project, we felt this was acceptable.
+If the project receives interest in the future, the code could be rolled back if there were problems.